-58. WFP will tackle moderate acute malnutrition, chronic malnutrition and anaemia through tailored treatment and prevention programmes that comply with current standards and protocols.
+56. WFP will tackle moderate acute malnutrition, chronic malnutrition and anaemia through tailored treatment and prevention programmes that comply with current standards and protocols.
 WFP's approach to addressing malnutrition and anaemia is likely to change based on a clearer understanding of gender inequalities in roles, relations and responsibilities related to nutrition.
-This work will be undertaken in collaboration with the Sahrawi health authority and other partners.
+This work will be undertaken in collaboration with all local partners.
 Strategic outcome 2 contributes to SDG target 2.2: no one suffers from malnutrition.